oxfffffe/cpp_line/README.md

 ### Realized:

-`line` class, that represents an advanced string
+`Line` class, that represents an advanced string

-`regex` class - simple and fast regual expression parser
+`Regex` class - simple and fast regual expression parser

+`Allocator` class - alternative of default C++ new/delete